content creation companies · creator economy

 Key takeaways

-- Two-thirds of working creator inventory sits between 10K and 250K subscribers.
+• Two-thirds of working creator supply sits between 10K and 250K subs.

-- BetterHelp leads sponsor activity at 2,728 deals across the wider universe.
+• BetterHelp leads sponsors at 2,728 deals across the wider set.

 What's Inside